joebew42/ex_chat/README.md

 ### DONE

+- Try to associate a WebSocketClient to a UserSession
 - Draw the actual application architecture sketch
 - Think about to rename `ExChat.Supervisor` in `ExChat.Application`
 - Rename `ExChat.Init` to `ExChat.Setup`